Skip to main content

 WAI-ARIA Attributes

-We strive for our components to comply with WAI-ARIA standards.
-Most Blazor components contain WAI-ARIA attributes, such as role, property, and state information to provide additional semantics and improve accessibility.
+We are committed to ensuring that our components comply with WAI-ARIA standards.
+Most Blazor components contain WAI-ARIA attributes, such as role, property, and state information, to provide additional semantics and improve accessibility.

 Customize Accessibility Information for Internal Elements